zogzog/cubicweb/doc/book/devweb/internationalization.rst

 `i18n:content` and `i18n:replace`.

-If you need to mark other messages as translatable, you can create a file named `i18n/static-messages.pot`.
+If you need to mark other messages as translatable, you can create a file named `i18n/static-messages.pot`, see for example :ref:`translate-application-cube`.

 You could put there messages not found in the python sources or overrides some messages that are in cubes used in the dependencies.